 Is there a free version of BlitzIt?

-No, BlitzIt does not have a permanent free plan.
-You do get a 7-day trial to test whether the tool suits you.
-After that, you need to subscribe or grab the lifetime deal if it’s available.
+No, BlitzIt doesn’t have a permanent free plan.
+You do get a 7-day trial period to test whether the tool fits you.
+After that you need to take out a subscription or grab the lifetime deal if it’s available.

 Does BlitzIt offer a lifetime deal?